What is a 404 error? – SEO FAQs Simply Answered

 what is a 404 error

-As you can see, all of the 404 error pages indicates one thing – the page you are looking for, is not there.
+As you can see, all of the 404 error pages indicate one thing: the page you are looking for is not there.

 There is no need to do it manually.
 There are several FREE tools that will automate finding 404 error pages.